 Sixty-two per cent think the rate of inflation will rise in their country over the next year, the lowest figure we've recorded.
-This may indicate people feel the worst of the cost-of-living crisis is over and matches what we have seen in our What Worries the World survey.
+This may indicate people feel the worst of the cost-of-living crisis is over and matches what we are starting to see in our What Worries the World survey.